sahildarOck/ALMBulkExecutor/README.md

 # ALMBulkExecutor
-Project to automate few redundant manual tasks in ALM
+Project to automate different redundant manual tasks in ALM

 An automation tool developed to minimize time taken to address administrative activities in ALM.